WELCOME TO SCOTT'S

 Shortcut to Trip Reports

 This page shares some of my research into the history, design, and use of U.S. Air Force installations.
 I gather information on bases used by the Air Force and it's predecessors (Army Air Forces, Army Air Corps, and Air Service).
-My time frame of interest ranges from the acceptance testing of the Wright airplane by the Army, to the present day.
-My interest also includes U.S. Army air defense missile sites.
+For aviation facilities, my time frame of interest ranges from the acceptance testing of the Wright airplane by the Army, to the present day.
+My interest has expanded over the years to include most military places in use by the Army or Navy by the end of the 19th century.
 This web site lives in the past, so don't look here for current events.
 I won't know about today's changes until they show up in the source documents I use -- years from now.

 In case you're wondering about my motivation, growing up as an Air Force dependent, then serving in the Air Force 20 years (1977-1997) might have had something to do with it.
 I saw plenty of bases as a dependent, then as an active duty Air Force member.
 After I was bitten by the research bug, I started seeking out not just active bases, but also those of yesteryear.
 Whenever I travel, I plan side trips to places of interest.